davidjbuchanan/MS2-Fledgling/README.md

 ## Deployment

+The code was written on Gitpod by first initiating a repository on Github.
+A single branch was used from which all code and images were deposited.
-Deployment was on Github Pages https://davidjbuchanan.github.io/User-Centric-Frontend-Development-Milestone-Project/
+The subsequent deployment was on Github Pages and can be found at https://davidjbuchanan.github.io/Interactive-Frontend-Project/

 ## Credits